Militia: Austria

 During the Revolutions of 1848 in the Austrian Empire, a National Guard was established in Vienna.
 A separate but related Academic Legion was composed mainly of students in the capital city.

 After World War I, multiple militias formed as soldiers returned home to their villages, only to find many of them occupied by Slovene and Yugoslav forces.
 Especially in the southern province of Carinthia the Volkswehr (Peoples Defense Force) was formed, to fight the occupant forces.

 During the First Republic, similar to the development in Germany, increasing radicalization of politics led to certain paramilitary militias associating with certain political parties.
 The Heimwehr (German: Home Defense) became affiliated with the Christian Social Party and the Republikanischer Schutzbund (German: Republican Defense League) became affiliated with the Social Democratic Workers' Party of Austria.
 Violence increasingly escalated, breaking out during the July Revolt of 1927 and finally the Austrian Civil War, when the Schutzbund was defeated by the Heimwehr, police, Gendarmerie and Austrian Armed Forces.

 After World War II the Austrian Armed Forces (Bundesheer) were reestablished as a conscript military force.
 A basic part of it is the militia, which is a regular reservists force of the Bundesheer, comparable to the national guard units of the United States.
 The conscript soldiers of the militia have to store their military equipment at home, to be mobilized quite fast within a few days in case of emergency.
 The system was established during the Cold War and still exists, but the members of the militia now are volunteers only.

-Bahrain

-In Bahrain, emergence of a small militia group Katibat al Haydariyah was first seen in 2015.
-During the year, total four attacks were claimed by the group, including on August 22 and 24, 2015, in Muharraq, on September 10, 2015, in Al Khamis, and on October 9, 2015, on Bahraini forces in the Al Juffair region.
-Katibat al Haydariyah is its own distinct organization that decries the Bahraini government, but Canada and the United Kingdom listed it as an alias for the larger Al-Ashtar Brigades (or the Saraya al Ashtar).
-After four years, the militia group reemerged on social media in October 2019, to threaten new attacks on the island.
-It stated that they “will not retreat from our goals of the downfall of the Al Khalifa entity,” and that “soon, guns will open their mouths and they will hear the whiz of bullets”.